-An unexpectedly high level of chargebacks, as a result of fraud or otherwise, could materially and adversely affect our Financial Access business.
+• An unexpectedly high level of chargebacks, as a result of fraud or otherwise, could materially and adversely affect our Financial Access business.

 When patrons use our financial access services, we either dispense cash or produce a negotiable instrument that can be exchanged for cash.
 If a completed financial access transaction is subsequently disputed, and if we are unsuccessful in establishing the validity of the transaction, we may not be able to collect payment for such transaction and such transaction becomes a chargeback.
-In the event that we incur chargebacks in excess of specified levels, we could lose our sponsorship into the card associations or be censured by the card associations by way of fines or otherwise.
+If we incur chargebacks in excess of specified levels, we could lose our sponsorship into the card associations or be censured by the card associations by way of fines or otherwise.
 Our failure to adequately manage our chargebacks could have a material adverse effect on our business, financial condition, operations, or cash flows.

-Changes in consumer willingness to pay a convenience fee to access their funds could reduce the demand for our Financial Access products and services.
+• Changes in consumers' willingness to pay a convenience fee to access their funds could reduce the demand for our Financial Access products and services.

-Our financial access business depends upon the willingness of patrons to pay a convenience fee to access their own funds on the premises of a gaming establishment.
+Our financial access business depends upon the willingness of patrons to pay a convenience fee to access their own funds on the premises of a gaming operator.
 In most retail environments, consumers typically do not pay an additional fee for using non-cash payment methods such as credit cards, POS debit cards, or checks.
-Gaming patrons could bring more cash with them to gaming establishments or access cash outside of gaming establishments without paying a fee for the convenience of not having to leave the gaming establishment.
-To the extent that gaming patrons become unwilling to pay these convenience fees or lower cost financial access alternatives become available, the demand for financial access services within gaming establishments will decline and our business could suffer.
+Gaming patrons could bring more cash with them to the establishments of gaming operators or access cash outside of gaming operators without paying a fee for the convenience of not having to leave the establishment.
+To the extent that gaming patrons become unwilling to pay these convenience fees or lower cost financial access alternatives become available, the demand for financial access services within the establishments of gaming operators may decline and our business could suffer.